 Parents can’t use Tax-Free Childcare alongside Childcare Vouchers, Universal Credit or tax credits (recipients of these can still sign up for 30 hours of free childcare, though).

-Childcare Vouchers remain available until October 2018.
+New entrants are no longer eligible to claim Childcare Vouchers – these vouchers were closed to newcomers on 4th October 2018 .
 If you’re an employee and already using childcare vouchers, you can continue to use them after this date if your employer is still offering them.